alexanderthclark/Stats1101/book/probability.md

 > I come from a long line of losers
 > Half outlaw, half boozer
 > I was born with a shot glass in my hand
-> Well, I'm part hippie, a little red neck
+> Well, I'm part hippie, a little redneck
 > I'm always a suspect
 > My bloodline made me who I am